tomakehurst/saboteur/README.md

 -   Packet loss
 -   TCP connection timeout (as often happens when two systems are separated by a stateful firewall)

+Currently it is Linux only, but support may be added for OSX in future.

 An RPM package is available for the agent.
 See [Releases](https://github.com/tomakehurst/breakbox/releases "Releases").

 A CLI is also available as an RPM under releases, or you can just download and use it directly from source https://raw.github.com/tomakehurst/breakbox/master/cli/bbox.